vargaLaszlo/wordpress-bootstrap/README.md

 ## Go live checklist

 - [ ] URL works
-- [ ] Dump pages/posts are deleted
+- [ ] Dump pages, posts, images are deleted
 - [ ] Core, plugins are up to date
 - [ ] [No errors in W3C Validator](https://validator.w3.org)
 - [ ] No errors in Chrome Dev Tools console